JaydenMaalouf/ApexAPI/README.md

 **NOTE: THE API WILL ONLY RETURN VALID DATA FOR THE CURRENT ACTIVE LEGEND FOR THE USER**

-Thanks for using my wrapper <3
+Thanks for using my wrapper <3 By Kanga#8041